neatclass-workshop/neatclass-workshop.github.io/program.md

 ## Tentative Timeline

-The workshop is a full-day meeting and will be hold on 6<sup>th</sup> June 2022 in hybrid mode.
+The workshop is a full-day meeting and will be held on 6<sup>th</sup> June 2022 in hybrid mode.

 All times shown below are in EDT.